elastic/search-ui/packages/react-search-ui/README.md

 ## Features

-- **Out-of-the-box Components** - Create a UI in just a few lines of code
+- **Out-of-the-box Components** - Create a UI in just a few lines of code.
-- **Highly customizable** - Customize Component markup, styles, and behavior
+- **Highly customizable** - Customize Component markup, styles, and behavior.
 - **Headless Core** - Leverage our application logic and provide your own Components or view.
 - **URL query string synchronization** - Searches, filtering, paging, etc. is all captured in the URL, which enables direct linking to results.
 - **Compatible with any API** - Can be used with any web-based Search API,